NWChemEx/.github/docs/source/design/ui_design.rst

 Psithon and PsiAPI modes.
 In the Psithon mode, the user writes an input file in a domain specific language similar to Python.
 In the PsiAPI mode, the user can write a pure Python script that interacts with PSI4 as a Python module.
-Since the latter is more relevant to our design, we show below how to run an SCF calculation for a hydrogen molecule using the PsiAPI mode.
+Since the latter is more relevant to our design, we show below how to run an RHF calculation for a hydrogen molecule using the PsiAPI mode.

 .. code-block:: python